DataDog/documentation/content/en/agent/kubernetes/daemonset_setup.md

 *If DaemonSets are not an option for your Kubernetes cluster, [install the Datadog Agent][2] as a deployment on each Kubernetes node.*

-Setting up the agent as a DaemonSet requires three simple steps.
+Setting up the agent as a DaemonSet requires two simple steps.
 If you run into issues throughout the process, make sure to check out the [troubleshooting section.][21]

 ## 1. Configure RBAC Permissions